The Early Years

 As I had to pay for petrol or car insurance and weekly visits in the local discotheque I decided a few years later to sell all my photography gear that I've collected to gain some money.
 So this was the end of my photography experience and although I regretted the decision on some days, the T60 was my last SLR camera for many years.

-After I worked as a car mechanic and later as an office clerk in the company of my father I moved to Ireland at the end of September 2011.
+After I was working as a car mechanic and later as an office clerk in the company of my father I moved to Ireland at the end of September 2011.

 As this country has lots of beautiful places I've started to take more and more pictures of its landscapes, ruins and other gorgeous places, first with my mobile and later on with a bridge camera I bought after I was invited to a wedding.